th7mo/th7mo.com/to-do.md

 I depend on [Git](https://git-scm.com/) for version control.

 - Swapping the stuff from my closet and my bed-drawers.
+- Write down every technical dept I have for school.
 - Remove dependency on Google Photos for my media.
   I want a platform independent solution to store my media.
   A Network Attached Storage (NAS) or home server solution should be future-proof.